bparanj/crystal/electronics/laws/current-law.md

 water flowing through a pipe
-more water flowing, stronger the current current is measured in amps different parts of a circuit can have different amounts of current flowing through them the amount of current depends on voltage and resistance in that part of the circuit current is the flow of electric charge through a conductor For AC circuits, current and voltag ear efunctions of time and can be represented using phasors impedance includes resistance and reactance charge conservation how does the current behave in dynamic electromagnetic fields phasors take magnitude and phase into account current flows out of the battery, through the wires, through the LED and back to the battery current is the rate of flow of electric charge
+more water flowing, stronger the current

+current is measured in amps
+different parts of a circuit can have different amounts of current flowing through them the amount of current depends on voltage and resistance in that part of the circuit current is the flow of electric charge through a conductor

+For AC circuits, current and voltage are functions of time and can be represented using phasors impedance includes resistance and reactance charge conservation

+how does the current behave in dynamic electromagnetic fields phasors take magnitude and phase into account

+current flows out of the battery, through the wires, through the LED and back to the battery current is the rate of flow of electric charge

-The amount of current is determined by the voltage of the battery and the resistance of the LED and wires current is the same at all points in a series circuit flow of electric charge is the electrons amperes is coulombs/second
+The amount of current is determined by the voltage of the battery and the resistance of the LED and wires current is the same at all points in a series circuit flow of electric charge is the electrons

+amperes is coulombs/second

 In a DC circuit with resistive elements, the current at any point is calculated using Ohm's Law In a AC circuit, current goes up and down in a sine wave shape and can be represented as a phasor with magnitude and phase angle

 Current flow in a circuit is governed by the principles of charge conservation and the electromotive force (EMF) provided by voltage sources

 why is sum of currents entering a node equal to sum of currents leaving a node